JavaVisRec/visrec-api/README.md

 > `gradle run`

 OR remain in the root directory of the project and perform the following command:
-> `gradle :VisRecOpenImaj:run`
+> `gradle :visrec-deepnetts-impl:run`

-You can change `VisRecOpenImaj` into any of the other examples' directory.
+You can change `visrec-deepnetts-impl` into any of the other examples' directory.

 ### Gradle Wrapper
 Gradle 4.7 Wrapper has been actively used to test the examples.
 We recommend to use Gradle 4.7 Wrapper or higher to run the examples.
 Gradle Wrapper is included into the project.

 Remain in the root directory of the project and perform the following command:
-> `gradlew :VisRecOpenImaj:run`
+> `gradlew :visrec-deepnetts-impl:run`

-You can change `VisRecOpenImaj` into any of the other examples' directory.
+You can change `visrec-deepnetts-impl` into any of the other examples' directory.